Bayes Study Group

 Conduct & Logistics

-Below, you will find a few key facts outlining how the AU Bayes Study Group sessions are run.
+Below, you will find a few key facts outlining how this Bayes Study Group sessions are run.
 You will find that what we do is quite a lot (I would like to think it quite exhaustive, actually).
 We are following the example set by some colleagues at the University of Oxford here and I have added some extra bits to the material and schedule.
 Go big or go home, right?

 That being said, I realise that what I propose is quite a big-time commitment – both in per-week hours and for how long this study group is supposed to run.